Why collective behaviours self-organise to criticality: A primer on information-theoretic and thermodynamic utility measures: Information-driven self-organisation

 Predictive information (used as intrinsic utility) is defined as the mutual information between past and future sensory states \cite{Ay2008}.
 This can be further decomposed into components that represent the diversity and predictability \cite{Ay2008, prokopenko_information-theoretic_2009}:

 Considering only one time step into the future, predictive information is defined as:

-Predictive information is measured in bits.
+and measured in bits.
 Equation (\ref{eq:pred_info}) indicates that predictive information is large when the entropy of the future sensory states $H(S_{future})$ is large, corresponding to a rich future experience, and/or when conditional entropy $H(S_{future}|S_{past})$ is small, representing a more predictable future.
 In both extremes, where there is complete order (no diversity) or complete randomness (no predictability), the predictive information will be zero.

 The Venn diagram in Figure \ref{fig:venn_predInfo} illustrates the relationship between the time series of past and future sensory states.
 We note that conditional entropy $H(S_{past}|S_{future})$ represents the remaining entropy of historical sensory states given the future states, which is the part of history that we are unable to reconstruct using information from the future.
 For example, reconstructing the question given the answer to that question.